idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step10_auxkernels.md

 cd ~/projects/babbler/problems
 ../babbler-opt -i pressure_diffusion.i

-If the program ran succesfully, a formal test of the `DarcyVelocity` class is in order.
+If the program ran successfully, a formal test of the `DarcyVelocity` class is in order.
 Start by creating a directory to store the test files:

 !include commands/mkdir.md
          replace=['<d>', 'test/tests/auxkernels/darcy_velocity']